calebmhartshorn/calebmhartshorn/README.md

 ### Hello, I'm Caleb!

-I'm studying computer science at Bath Spa University.
+I'm studying computing at Bath Spa University.

 You can most easily reach at calebmhartshorn@gmail.com